Santeep/TT_UM_SERDES/docs/info.md

 -->

 ## Credits :
- Our special thanks to HOD: Dr.Ravish Aradhya H V , Vice Principal: Dr Geetha K S and, Principal Dr. Subramanya K N for there content Support and encouragement to do tapout in Tiny Tapout 7 .
+ Our special thanks to HOD: Dr.Ravish Aradhya H V , Vice Principal: Dr Geetha K S and, Principal Dr. Subramanya K N for there constant support and encouragement to do tapout in Tiny Tapout 7 .

 ## Description